 Rosalind was born July 21, 1992, in Pasadena California.
 Her love for music began at a small age and continues to grow.
 She began playing nursery tunes from ear on her baby Xylophone.
 This is when her parents realized her musical talents!
 She first began learning the piano in elementary school.
 She learned for a year and wanted to try something new.
 Rosalind saw an orchestra performing on television and instantly fell in love with the violin.
 At age 10, she began her musical career on violin.
 Her first violin teacher was Patricia Graham.
 During her college years at California State University Northridge Rosalind was taught by Michael Ferril.
-Rosalind has performed as concertmaster in CSUN symphony orchestra and was concertmaster of West Coast Classical Orchestra.
+Rosalind has performed as concertmaster in CSUN symphony orchestra and was Concertmistress of the West Coast Classical Orchestra.
 Rosalind continues as a section player in Southeast Symphony and has also subbed for AYS, YMF Debut Orchestra, and Bakersfield Symphony Orchestra.
 She has performed on stage with world-renowned artists such as Andrea Bocelli, Streetlight Manifesto, Deadmau5, R&B artist Natalie Cole, and rapper Machine Gun Kelly.
-Rosalind has played in recordings for television shows and new up and coming artists.
+Rosalind has played in recordings for television shows and new up-and-coming artists.